aoijs/aoi.panel/README.md

   }
 })
 ```

-**Note: *This is recommended to be used only by users acquainted with javascript, html and express.
-We will not be providing support for express/ html /custom javascript help.***
+This is recommended to be used only by users who have prior knowledge with javascript, html and express.

+We will not be providing support for express / html / custom javascript help.

-## Join our support server for help [here](https://aoi.js.org/invite)
+## Join our [Support Server](https://aoi.js.org/invite) for support